openpnp/openpnp/Machine-Axes.md

 ### Kinematic Settings / Axis Limits

+All these settings can now be setup by [[Issues and Solutions]] with easy step-by-step instructions.

 **Soft Limit Low** and **Soft Limit High** bracket the valid range of the axis.
 OpenPnP will refuse a move to a Location if it leads outside this range.

 ![Soft Limit](https://user-images.githubusercontent.com/9963310/95889274-7e408800-0d82-11eb-9b45-d275c7d96874.png)